panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 # 1. Sorting behavior

-A good way to understand the benefits of the software design principles is to follow an example and demonstrate visible benefits.
+A good way to understand the benefits of the software design principles is to follow an example and demonstrate visible benefits (like the before and after commercials).

 First, I'm going to show you an implementation that's not adapted to change.
-Then by applying the *program to an interface* principle redesign the component and demonstrate to you the advantages of the new design.
+Then by applying the *program to an interface* principle redesign the component and demonstrate the advantages of the new design.

 You have the task of creating a component that displays a list of employees, alongside with their salaries.
 Here's a sample of the data that the component should accept: